 -

-Transfer the dough to an oiled bowl and cover it with a cloth or plastic wrap, and let rise in a warm place for an hour until it doubles its size.
+Transfer the dough to an oiled bowl, cover it with a cloth or plastic wrap, and let it rise warmly for an hour until it doubles.

 -